 Compliance with the National Environmental Policy Act is required regardless of where your project is located (federal, state, county, city, or private land) because RTP is federally funded.
 FHWA will not approve funds for individual projects until NEPA requirements have been met.
-The list below is subject to change based on changes in state and federal law and/or procedure.

 Consulting agency reviews to be completed by GADNR on behalf of the applicant: